amuuu/os-notes/README.md

 - Otherwise, page fault happens; OS gets the page, reads it in, and re-starts the instruction
 - While page is being read in, another process gets the CPU

-**Memory Management Unit** generates physical address from virtual address provided by the program and puts them on memory bus.
+**Memory Management Unit (MMU)** generates physical address from virtual address provided by the program and puts them on memory bus.

 ### Pages and page frames
 - Virtual addresses are divided into pages (e.g. 512 bytes-64 KB range)